 Entertainment expenses are legitimate deductions that can lower your tax bill and save you money, provided you follow certain guidelines.

 In order to qualify as a deduction, business must be discussed before, during, or after the meal and the surroundings must be conducive to a business discussion.
 For instance, a small, quiet restaurant would be an ideal location for a business dinner.
 A nightclub would not.
-Be careful of locations that include ongoing floor shows or other distracting events that inhibit business discussions.
-Prime distractions are theater locations, ski trips, golf courses, sports events, and hunting trips.

 Important Business Automobile Deductions